ronnynations21/Pomodoro-tool-v1.0/README.md

-# pomodoro-tool-v1.0
+# pomodoro-tool version 1.0
-My version 1.0 of the Pomodoro Tool for my personal study.
+# My version of the Pomodoro Clock App for to help me in my daily program of study